[Bitte nach "english" übersetzen:] Logo European Law Group with Silhouette of Europe

 Relocation of the Institute and New Building Site

 Due to space constraints, the Max Planck Institute for Innovation and Competition has to move to a new building.
-The transfer to the new location is planned for the first quarter of 2025.
+The transfer to the new location is planned for the second quarter of 2025.

 New location at Karlstor/Stachus in Munich.
 Photo: Myriam Rion